1000buffalogenomes/1000buffalogenomes.github.io/aboutme.md

 ---

 <p><div style="text-align: justify">
 The project is at its conceptualisation stage and we welcome you to join the 1000 Buffalo Genomes Project.
 Below is a list of our current collaborators.
 If you already have sequenced data, you can directly contribute to this project.
 The samples will be made up of both swamp- and river-type buffalo including some conservation breeds.
-We are applying for the Illumina’s Agricultural Greater Good Initiative with prize amounting up to $350,000 that allows for up to 1000 samples.
-We will also submit this project for other funding opportunities.
+We will submit this project for other funding opportunities.
 </div></p>

 <p><div style="text-align: justify">